-The course explores various advantages that aid in the streamlining of project activities, the reduction of potential hazards, and the improvement of project activities, the reduction of potential flux as, and a project performance.
+The course explores various advantages that aid in the streamlining of project activities, the reduction of potential hazards, and the improvement of project activities, the reduction of potential hazards, and project performance.
 It also It enables students to allocate resources, tasks, and accountability effectively ensuring that issues such as scope, budget, and time are not compromised.
 When done right, a well- balanced workflow cay help your business achieve goals, increase ROI, as well as scale.